 Not only do you experience incredible views, you're also greeted with a wide array of flora and fauna along the trek.
 You'll hike up through mountain forests, past lovely areas of bamboo, camp among rhododendrons and hike high into mountain scrubland zones.
 Look out for the rare red panda and keep a sharp eye out for bears, boar and barking deer.
 If you're lucky you might spot some of the colorful pheasants along the route.

-Along the route you'll pass hamlets, tea-houses and military check points as you will sometimes be trekking on the Nepalese side of the ridge.
+On the hike, you'll pass hamlets, teahouses and military check points as you will sometimes be trekking on the Nepalese side of the ridge.
 The trail is well defined and the trek can either be done with an operator or with a single guide - depending on your experience levels.

 Please Note: The trek is moderately difficult due to the high altitude of the ridge which is constantly above 3,000 meters.
 The ascent to the ridge can be strenuous and we suggest having a good level of stamina to complete this trek.
 Accommodation is generally camping and the nights get very cold.